Are my payments tax deductible?

 Clojurists Together is run by a board made up of developers in the Clojure Community.
 There are annual board elections to elect board members.
 There are seven current board members.

 Every quarter before we select projects for a funding round, we send all our members a survey, asking for their feedback on what projects, tools, and areas of the Clojure ecosystem they think would benefit from being sponsored.

-When you signed up, you should have received an email from PayPal with a link to manage your subscription.
-Cancel your subscription via that link, and then go through the signup process again at your new membership level.
+Log in to your PayPal account, go to your Profile page, and click My Preapproved Payments.
+From there you can cancel your subscription.
+After you have cancelled, you can go through the signup process again at your new membership level.
 Send us a note if you run into trouble and we’ll help sort it out.

 Is this related to Clojure/Core?

 Clojurists Together is run by Clojars, and is not associated with the fine folks at Cognitect, or the core Clojure development team.